-To obtain results for the pre-determined sample problem sizes on a given system, type one of the following, as appropriate:
+To obtain results for the pre-determined sample problem sizes on a given system, type:

 To run the software for other problem sizes, see the extended help included with the program.
-Extended help can be viewed by running the program executable with the -e option:
+You can view extended help by running the program executable with the -e option:

 The pre-defined data input files lininput_xeon32, lininput_xeon64, are examples.
 Different systems have different numbers of processors or amounts of memory and therefore require new input files.
 The extended help can give insight into proper ways to change the sample input files.